salander0411/donkeycar-sagemaker/README.md

 ## Configuring your Donkeycar

 You will need to calibrate your car first by running the command  ``donkey createcar mycar``.
+If you run the error of no available package for AWS IOT Package, please install it by running ```pip install xxx```

 ### Connecting your donkeycar to AWS IoT